South Dakota Supreme Court

 Chief Justice David E. Gilbertson

-4-year term in June 2013.
-He was appointed to the Supreme Court in April 1995 to represent the Fifth Supreme Court District, which includes
+fifth 4-year term in 2017.
+He was appointed to the Supreme Court in April 1995 to represent the Fifth Supreme Court District, which includes Brown, Butte,

-Brown, Butte, Campbell, Clark, Codington, Corson, Day, Deuel, Dewey, Edmunds, Faulk, Grant, Hamlin, Harding, Marshall, McPherson, Perkins,
+Campbell, Clark, Codington, Corson, Day, Deuel, Dewey, Edmunds, Faulk, Grant, Hamlin, Harding, Marshall, McPherson, Perkins, Potter, Roberts, Spink,

-He is the current President of the Conference of Chief Justices for the 2015-2016 Term.
-He has previously held the positions of Board Member,
+He served as President of the Conference of Chief Justices for the 2015-2016 Term.
+He has previously held the positions of Board Member, First-Vice

-First-Vice President and President-elect and has chaired various committees.
-He is the Chairman of the Board of Directors for the National
+President and President-elect and has chaired various committees.
+He also served as Chairman of the Board of Directors for the National Center for

 Justice Steven L. Zinter